ppet36/euc_dashboard/README.md

 The video of the older version is on YouTube [Test of EUC dashboard](https://youtu.be/FmaS4RxT6nU).
 The latest version is not on the video.
 In the latest version, it is also possible to modify some EUC parameters such as tiltback speed and pedal mode.

+## Update 2024-04-12
+I added support for RTC (DS3231) and SD card metadata logging via OpenLOG.
+You can connect to the dashboard via WiFi and download logs from the SD card.